aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/token.md

 ## Function `create_numbered_token_object`

-Creates a new token object with a unique address and returns the ConstructorRef for additional specialization.
-The name is created by concatenating the (name_prefix, index, name_suffix).
-After flag concurrent_token_v2_enabled is enabled, this function will allow creating tokens in parallel, from the same collection, while providing sequential names.

-This takes in the collection object instead of the collection name.
-This function must be called if the collection name has been previously changed.
+Creates a new token object with a unique address and returns the ConstructorRef<br/> for additional specialization.<br/> The name is created by concatenating the (name_prefix, index, name_suffix).<br/> After flag concurrent_token_v2_enabled is enabled, this function will allow<br/> creating tokens in parallel, from the same collection, while providing sequential names.<br/><br/> This takes in the collection object instead of the collection name.<br/> This function must be called if the collection name has been previously changed.

 <pre><code>public fun create_numbered_token_object(creator: &amp;signer, collection: object::Object&lt;collection::Collection&gt;, description: string::String, name_with_index_prefix: string::String, name_with_index_suffix: string::String, royalty: option::Option&lt;royalty::Royalty&gt;, uri: string::String): object::ConstructorRef<br/></code></pre>